Milk Allergy & Intolerance in Babies

 - Excessive wind

 - Failure to gain weight

-If your baby does have symptoms of either a milk allergy or intolerance and a palm oil free formula hasn’t solved the issue, then it’s time to visit your GP.
+If your baby does have symptoms of either a milk allergy or intolerance, then it’s time to visit your GP.
 They will give your baby a physical examination, discuss your family history of allergies and refer onto a paediatrician for further testing.
 They may also recommend using a hypoallergenic formula until screening has been completed.

 If you would like to learn more about Kendamil’s product range, please click here.